 1. Video Watch Time

 The watch time shows how long users watched a video on YouTube in total.
 If a user watched a video for 5 minutes and a second user watched it for 4 minutes, the total watch time is 9 minutes.
 If users watch videos for as long as possible, this leads to a high watch time, which has a positive effect on the algorithm and the video ranks accordingly higher.
 Keep in mind, that the main goal of YouTube is to keep users on the YouTube site as long as possible.
 All videos that make their contribution in the form of a high Watch Time will be rewarded with a high ranking.
-Thanks to the YouTube Analytics function, you can see the data in real time.
+Thanks to the YouTube Analytics function, you can see the data in real-time.

 2. Channel Watch Time

 The principle of the watch time applies not only to individual videos but also to the entire channel.
 Thus, the watch times of the individual videos on the channel get counted together.
-If the channel has a high watch time to a special topic, it gets a so-called authority from YouTube.
+If the channel has a high watch time on a special topic, it gets a so-called authority from YouTube.
 This means that future videos on this topic will be ranked even higher.

 3. Audience Retention

 This performance indicator measures how long videos are viewed on average.
 There are two ways of displaying audience retention: